cloudfoundry-incubator/pat/README.md

 	  -workload rest:login,rest:push,rest:push,rest:push \
 	  -concurrency=10 -iterations=50

+## Workload options
+The following workloads are available:

+- `rest:login` - performs a login to the REST api
+- `rest:push` - pushes a simple Ruby application using the REST api
+- `rest:target` - queries the `/v2/info/` endpoint
+- `gcf:push` - pushes a simple Ruby application using the CF command-line
+- `dummy` - an empty workload that can be used when a CF environment is not available.
+- `dummyWithErrors` - an empty workload that generates errors.
+This can be used when a CF environment is not available.

 Script Configure
 =====================================
 PATs currently accepts the ability to configure any command line argument via a configuration script.
 There is an example script at the root of this projects directory called config-template.yml and it details the current operations.
 To run a custom yaml configuration file, provide the full path to the configuration file.
-Also, if a user so wishes they can overwrite a seeting in the script by using the command line argument.
+Also, if a user so wishes they can overwrite a setting in the script by using the command line argument.

 example: